 "I was 8 years old; we lived in Window Rock, AZ.
 This is when music became a part of my life; I started piano lessons... and I have never been the same since.
-The love for music and art started early on in my life, but it isn't until people gifted me the tools and instruments to learn from is when my true love started."
+The love for music and art started early on in my life, but it wasn't until people gifted me the tools and instruments to learn from is when my true love started."

 Jennifer M. Stevens is considered a multi-faceted classical vocalist, a soprano and a visual artist.
 Her life's journey has been exploring various mediums from the visual to the performing arts.
 For the past 20 years Stevens has woven a creative life as a painter, Oneida-Iroquois master potter and instructor, sculptor, creative writer, graphic designer, and photographer; with additional creative threads as a classical soprano recitalist and soloist, and a classical contemporary composer.
 Stevens has recently been listed in the Encyclopedia of Native American music of North America, “Currently among upcoming singers of indigenous heritage is Jennifer M. Stevens (Wakohsiyo) of Oneida background also creative as a composer, writer, graphic designer, sculptor, photographer, in addition to her musical performing…” by Elaine Keillor, Tim Archambault, and John M. H. Kelly.

 Stevens has many plans as she develops and strives a certain professional level in her career as a musician and artist.
 She will eventually dedicate the rest of her life encouraging others in the arts through a Children’s Creative Arts Foundation of her own.
 In the meantime, Stevens will continue to engage in the arts and all the wonderful experiences of her life.

-Stevens comes from a large family of athletes, professors, advocates, and leaders; she is the youngest daughter of nationally known Native American leader, orator, educator, historian, and Economic Development Specialist, Ernest L. Stevens Sr., and the late Patricia (Brewer) Stevens.
-Stevens is also the granddaughter Oneida linguist/instructor and the first Oneida Dictionary co-author, Maria Hinton.
+Stevens comes from a large family of athletes, professors, advocates, and nationally known leaders; she is the youngest daughter of nationally known Native American leader, orator, educator, historian, and Economic Development Specialist, Ernest L. Stevens Sr., and the late Patricia (Brewer) Stevens.
+Stevens is also the granddaughter of Oneida linguist/instructor and the first Oneida Dictionary co-author, Maria Hinton.
 Stevens feels one of the most valuable philosophies she has learned from her parents and grandparents is; stressing the importance of perseverance, integrity, higher education, and utilizing your abilities and creativity to strive to make positive changes in your communities, especially for our future generations.

-Some interesting facts; Stevens has been researching her genealogy and discovered she is the Great-Great-Great-Great Granddaughter of two historical Chiefs; Chief Standing Elk and Chief Red Cloud through her Mother’s Lakota side of the family-her grandfather Paul Brewer of Pine Ridge, South Dakota.
+Some interesting facts; Stevens has been researching her genealogy and discovered she is the Great-Great-Great-Great Granddaughter of historical Chiefs; Chief Standing Elk and Chief Red Cloud through her Mother’s Lakota side of the family-her grandfather Paul Brewer of Pine Ridge, South Dakota.
 Paul Brewer was also a nationally known professional bronco rider and the first to ride a buffalo.
 Stevens also discovered on her father’s side of the family, she is a descendent of another historical figure, Chief Shenandoah, through her Grandmother Maria Hinton.
 Stevens is discovering perseverance, integrity, leadership, determination, and making a difference runs strong in her DNA on both sides of her family-she has many good role models to choose from!!!
 Stevens is very intrigued by her roots; she also is researching her French, German, Swiss, and Irish heritage as well!